-In the first quarter of 2013, LMDC reimbursed the Drawing Center \$37,140 for construction related expenses.
-LMDC continued to monitor the Drawing Center for compliance with LMDC&rsquos subrecipient agreement.
-LMDC also awaited an invoice from the Drawing Center for the final final planning and design subcontracted expenses that were managed through its architects.
+In the second quarter of 2013, LMDC continued to monitor the Drawing Center for compliance with LMDC&rsquos subrecipient agreement.
+LMDC is awaiting a final invoice from the Drawing Center for its expenses.

 The Drawing Center has completed construction on its LMDC funded project which expanded its exhibition space for drawings and enabled it to accommodate education, school and public programs.